renato76/chat-gpt-clone/Notes.md

 You can now delete the old index.tsx.

 In the page.tsx, you can now have your main homepage, similar to what would have been in pages/index.tsx.

+**Step 3 - Add a Firebase Web App**

+The next step is to add a Web App to the Firebase project.
+So, to do this, in your Firebase project, hit the cog near "Project Overview", and choose Project Settings.

+Then at the bottom, there is a section called "Your Apps", click "Add App" and select "Web app" as the type.
+This should open up an SDK setup and configuration with some instructionsto install firebase and create a firebase.ts file, and add the suggested code.